-1. Oppose State or Federal efforts to "borrow" local revenues and encourage the State to find other methods of balancing its budget.
+- 1. Oppose State or Federal efforts to "borrow" local revenues and encourage the State to find other methods of balancing its budget. - 2.
+Support local sales and use tax reform to create an equitable distribution structure that appropriately captures and allocates online sales tax.